oudzy/AngularJS-ResponsiveCalendar/README.md

 * showTitle
 Optional to show or hide the title in the week view
     <calendar ... show-title="true"></calendar>

+* hideWeekend
+Optional boolean to hide Saturday and Sunday in Month and Week views

+* allDayTitle
+Optional to Override the all day text in Month and Day view

+* noEventsTitle
+Optional to override the text in the month view when there is no events

 # EventSource

 EventSource is an array of event object which contains at least below fields: